vadimnapalkov/conspectus-frontend/README.md

 * Files and directories with a leading underscore do *not* create routes.
 This allows you to colocate helper modules and components with the routes that depend on them — for example you could have a file called `src/routes/_helpers/datetime.js` and it would *not* create a `/_helpers/datetime` route.

-#### src/node_modules/images

-Images added to `src/node_modules/images` can be imported into your code using `import 'images/<filename>'`.
-They will be given a dynamically generated filename containing a hash, allowing for efficient caching and serving the images on a CDN.

-See [`index.svelte`](src/routes/index.svelte) for an example.

 #### src/node_modules/@sapper

 This directory is managed by Sapper and generated when building.
 It contains all the code you import from `@sapper` modules.